Opium production in Myanmar: Production

 In 2023, Myanmar overtook Afghanistan as the world's largest producer of opium.
 Since the 1990s, Myanmar has been described as "the world's unrivaled leader in opiate production", and by 2012 produced some 25% of the world's opium.
 Production is mainly concentrated in the Shan and Kachin states.

 On an annual rate, the production of opium in the country was estimated to be some 150 t in 1956.
 In more recent years, following a spike in production until 2014, opium poppy cultivation in Myanmar has fluctuated.
 According to the United Nations Office on Drugs and Crime’s (UNODC) Myanmar Opium Survey 2024, in 2024, the area under opium poppy cultivation in Myanmar was estimated at 45,200 hectares.
 That is a 4% decrease from the 47,100 hectares estimated to be under cultivation in 2023.
 This represented the first decline after three years of expanding cultivation.
-The national trend of reductions in poppy cultivation starting in 2014, when the area under cultivation was estimated at 57,600 ha, which levelled off in 2020 and rose for three consecutive years until 2024.
+The national trend of reductions in poppy cultivation started in 2014, when the area under cultivation was estimated at 57,600 ha, which levelled off in 2020 and rose for three consecutive years until 2024.
 According to UNODC, the reasons for this decline are varied and may relate to broader dynamics of the regional opiate economy as well as the ongoing internal conflict, and it remains unclear if this represents a new chapter in illicit cultivation.

 Despite the modest drop in the area of cultivation, according to UNODC: “The amount of opium produced in Myanmar remains close to the highest levels we have seen since we first measured it more than 20 years ago … As conflict dynamics in the country remain intense and the global supply chains adjust to the ban in Afghanistan, we see significant risk of a further expansion over the coming years.”
 In the months following the February 2021 coup, UNODC's representative for Southeast Asia and the Pacific noted that “The opium economy is really a poverty economy”, and raised concerns that the likely economic impacts of the coup would lead people in poor and poverty-stricken areas to look to opium economy to make money: “Probably 12 months out, 18 months out, we’re going to be looking at an expansion unless past history is wrong.
 There’s a cycle of this happening in the country over its history”.